 Soil Sample Preparation

 The samples collected were air dried, grounded and were sieved using 2mm sieve and subjected to routine laboratory analysis.
-The Physical and Chemical attributes of the soil samples were determined in the laboratory.
+The physical and chemical attributes of the soil samples were determined in the laboratory.
 Particle size distribution was determined by the hydrometer method described by Wang et al. (2022).
 Bulk density was determined using the clod method by Liu et al. (2020).
 Soil reaction (pH) determination was performed in 1:1 water ratio using a glass electrode pH meter (Zhou et al., 2022).
-Electrical conductivity was measured using an electrical conductivity meter; soil organic carbon was determined using method by He et al. (2022); Total Nitrogen was determined using the Macro-Kjeldahl Method (1996, 2008), while total nitrogen was calculated using the Macro Kjeldhal digestion method (Hicks et al., 2022).
-Available phosphorus was also determined using the method described by Lin et al. (2022).
-Exchangeable cations (Ca²⁺, Mg²⁺, K⁺ and Na⁺) were all determined using the Ammonium acetate saturation method by Zhao et al. (2020).
-Effective Cation Exchange Capacity (ECEC) was calculated by adding total exchangeable bases and total exchangeable acidity, and Percentage Base Saturation was calculated by expressing the total exchangeable bases as a function of cation exchange capacity.
-Exchangeable acidity was determined using the EDTA Titration method (Zhao et al., 2020).
+Electrical conductivity was measured using an electrical conductivity meter; soil organic carbon was determined using method by He et al. (2022); Total-N was determined using the Macro-Kjeldahl Method (1996, 2008), while total-N was calculated using the Macro Kjeldahl digestion method (Hicks et al., 2022).
+Available-P was also determined using the method described by Lin et al. (2022).
+Exchangeable cations (Ca²⁺, Mg²⁺, K⁺, and Na⁺) were all determined using the ammonium acetate saturation method by Zhao et al. (2020).
+Effective Cation Exchange Capacity (ECEC) was calculated by adding total exchangeable bases and total exchangeable acidity, and Percentage Base Saturation was calculated by expressing the total exchangeable bases as a function of CEC.
+Exchangeable acidity was determined using the EDTA titration method (Zhao et al., 2020).

 Land Suitability Evaluation (LSE)